What I Wish I Knew About PCOS

 That value is the knowledge that I have obtained about eating healthfully, finding non-food forms of stress release and believing that I can overcome an incredible obstacle.
 I have been bolstered by this knowledge many times since college and am not sure if I would be as mentally strong and physically fit today if I didn’t have PCOS.

-It is timely to mention, during PCOS Awareness Advocacy Days, that it is my fervent hope that lawmakers make PCOS research a priority as it can crush the self-esteem of (and has far-reaching cardio-metabolic effects on) the seven million women and girls in the U.S. who have to manage it.
+It is timely to mention, during PCOS Awareness Month, that it is my fervent hope that lawmakers make PCOS research a priority as it can crush the self-esteem of (and has far-reaching cardio-metabolic effects on) the seven million women and girls in the U.S. who have to manage it.
 It is crucial to disseminate information about PCOS to the general public to combat the sense of social isolation in the women who have it.
 Finding and cultivating a PCOS community, whether in person, online, in an exercise class, with whom you can share your struggles and advice, in my opinion, is indispensable.

-And to you, PCOS, instead of cursing you, I now say “thank you for your part in my journey”.
+And to you, PCOS, instead of cursing you, I now say “thank you for your part in my journey."

 About Monica Moore